UPPMAX/HPC-python/docs/intro.rst

 .. seealso::

-    - For other topics, see python documentation https://www.python.org/doc/.
+    - For other python topics, see python documentation https://www.python.org/doc/.
     - Python forum is found here https://python-forum.io/.
     - A nice introduction to packages can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/
     - CodeRefinery develops and maintains training material on software best practices for researchers that already write code.
 Ther material addresses all academic disciplines and tries to be as programming language-independent as possible. https://coderefinery.org/lessons/

+    - And, if you feel a little unfamiliar to the LINUX world, have a look at the Introdu ction to UPPMAX course material here: https://www.uppmax.uu.se/support/courses-and-workshops/introductory-course-winter-2022/

 Python at UPPMAX